 Each day, Clio connects thousands of people to nearby culture and history.
 Our website and mobile app are free for everyone and designed to make it easy to discover cultural and historical sites throughout the United States.
 You can search for nearby sites, take a walking tour, create your own itinerary, or simply go for a walk or drive and let Clio show you nearby sites using our mobile app.
 Clio is non-profit and free for everyone thanks to the support of people like you.
 Donations are tax- deductible!
 Click here to learn more!

-After sitting vacant for over ten years, the community decided to destroy the factory that employed much of the Tri-State area.
-The plan was to demolish the building to make room for a new industry that could provide jobs to the local community, however demolition costs were too high.
-The Wayne County Economic Development Authority hired the Coalfield Development Corporation to salvage materials from the factory to lessen demolition costs.
-The Coalfield Development Corporation saw potential in the factory’s strong foundation and support system, and decided to purchase the factory for $110,000.
-The Coalfield Development Corporation is a nonprofit that serves as a workforce training and life skills program for high school graduates from low-income areas of Wayne County.
+After sitting vacant for over ten years, local authorities decided to demolish the factory that employed much of the Tri-State area for decades.
+The plan was to make room for a new industry that could provide jobs to the local community, however demolition costs were too high.
+The Wayne County Economic Development Authority hired Coalfield Development to salvage materials from the factory to lessen demolition costs.
+Coalfield Development saw potential in the factory’s strong foundation and support system, and decided to purchase the factory for $110,000.
+Coalfield Development is a nonprofit that serves as a workforce training and life skills program for unemployed people in Southern West Virginia.
+Coalfield Development CEO Brandon Dennison says of the facility:

-The Coalfield Development Corporation was awarded a grant from Brooklyn, N.Y.-based ArtPlace America for $350,000, and a $150,000 loan from Charleston-based Community Works.
-The plans to restore and re-purpose the factory will unfold in a two-phase process.
-The factory is being gutted and repaired to hold a warehouse that will showcase local artisans’ work, and also residential units and a shared work space.
-Recent plans have been made to convert a section of the factory into a museum dedicated to the laborers from Corbin Ltd.
+Coalfield Development was awarded a grant from Brooklyn, N.Y.-based ArtPlace America for $350,000, and a $150,000 loan from Charleston-based Community Works.
+The plans to restore and re-purpose the factory will unfold in a two-phase process beginning with a job-training focus in Phase 1 and shifting to an arts focus in Phase 2.
+The factory is being gutted and repaired to hold a warehouse that will showcase local artists’ work.
+In 2017, Coalfield Development was awarded a $1.8 million dollar grant from the United States Economic Development Administration to begin Phase 2.
+These funds will completely renovate the exterior core and shell of the building.

 Sources1.
 Davis, Clark.
 Can This Huntington Warehouse Become a Magnet for Artists?.
 WV Public Broadcasting.
 August 10, 2014.
 Accessed December 01, 2016. http://wvpublic.org/post/can-huntington-warehouse-become-magnet-artists.